nsrau/azure-docs.it-it/articles/cloud-services/cloud-services-startup-tasks-common.md

 REM   batch file were executed twice.
 This can occur and must be accounted for in an Azure startup REM   task.
 To handle this situation, set the ERRORLEVEL to zero by using the Verify command.
 The Verify REM   command will safely set the ERRORLEVEL to zero.
-IF %ERRORLEVEL% EQU 183 DO VERIFY > NUL
+IF %ERRORLEVEL% EQU 183 VERIFY > NUL

 REM   If the ERRORLEVEL is not zero at this point, some other error occurred.
 IF %ERRORLEVEL% NEQ 0 (